castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `max` (Number) Max values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `min` (Number) Min values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

+<a id="nestedblock--anti_affinity"></a>
+### Nested Schema for `anti_affinity`

+Optional:

+- `consider_anti_affinity` (Boolean) Defines if anti-affinity should be considered when scaling the workload.
+	If enabled, requiring host ports, or having anti-affinity on hostname will force all recommendations to be deferred.

 <a id="nestedblock--downscaling"></a>